Harold Thompson (chemist): Football Association

 Thompson was an avid football player, earning a blue in his final year at Oxford.
 He was involved with Oxford University Association Football Club for most of his life, helping to establish the Varsity match at Wembley.
 He established the Pegasus Club in 1948.
 He was chairman of the Football Association (1976–1981).
 One former FA official said of him, "Sir Harold was a bullying autocrat.
 He was a bastard.
 He treated the staff like shit".

 Thompson played a major role in the sacking of World Cup-winning England manager Sir Alf Ramsey in 1974.
 Given England's failure to qualify for the World Cup that year, Ramsey's dismissal may have been justified, but the newspapers reported that "the whole episode was handled with brutal insensitivity."

 British journalist and author Leo McKinstry wrote that "England's most successful manager would have had a legacy fit for a hero had it not been for the malevolence of the FA chief Harold Thompson."

-Thompson subsequently unfairly ensured that one of the most successful club managers of the time, Brian Clough, never became England manager.
+Thompson subsequently ensured that one of the most successful club managers of the time, Brian Clough, never became England manager.